-The most speciose group of Mecoptera, with 55 species north of Mexico (all in one genus, Panorpa
+The most speciose group of Mecoptera, with 55 spp. in our area (all in Panorpa

-) and over 360 worldwide, in 3 genera: Leptopanorpa
+) and over 360 in 3 genera worldwide (both other genera are Oriental)(1)

 Adult: head with elongated rostrum ("beak"); body typically yellowish-brown; 2 pair of wings, usually spotted or banded, and held in swept-back position at rest, giving V-shaped profile viewed from above; male abdominal appendage is described above; female abdomen tapers to slender tip, bearing two small finger-like cerci.